Top 10 best La Liga players of all-time: Can Mbappe join the list in 2026?

 Could Mbappe join this list?: Our prediction

 After years and years of speculation, Kylian Mbappe finally joined Real Madrid in the summer of 2024.
-Having already achieved so much at PSG and with France, the 26-year-old will be determined to join these hallowed La Liga ranks.
+Having already achieved so much at PSG and with France, he will be determined to join these hallowed La Liga ranks.

 On the surface, his record so far in the Spanish top flight is pretty good.
-Mbappe is comfortably his team's top scorer with his 24 league goals coming at a rate of one every 107 minutes.
+Mbappe was comfortably his team's top scorer in the 2024/25 season with his 31 league goals coming at a rate of one every 94 minutes.

-The Frenchman's early performances caused concern, with him missing penalties in crunch matches against Liverpool and Athletic Club in November.
+The Frenchman's early performances caused concern, with him missing penalties in crunch matches against Liverpool and Athletic Club in November of that season.
 In both matches, Real lost.

 Mbappe certainly has a taste for Golden Boots.
 At PSG, he won six in a row, only sharing once with Wissam Ben Yedder.

-While Lewandowski is in pole position, he's also more likely to be replaced earlier in games, or even rotated, with Ferran Torres providing strong competition.
-That could serve up an opportunity for Mbappe to finish his debut season in Spain on a personal high, by winning the prestigious trophy.
+While Lewandowski was in pole position, he was also more likely to be replaced earlier in games, or even rotated, with Ferran Torres providing strong competition.
+That served up an opportunity for Mbappe to finish his debut season in Spain on a personal high, by winning the prestigious trophy.